Want Smoother Brows? Here’s How to Get Them (Fast)

 1. Grab a hair mask

-Use a brush to comb a small amount of mask through eyebrows (being careful to avoid eyes!), and leave for 20 minutes like you would normally before washing out.
-It may sound a weird hack, but I’ve found a hair mask can noticeably help to soften and get my wiry brows to sit smoother.
+Use a brush to comb a small amount of hair mask through your eyebrows (being careful to avoid eyes!), and leave for 20 minutes like you would normally before washing out.
+It may sound like a weird hack, but I’ve found a hair mask can noticeably help to soften and get my wiry brows to sit smoother.

 2. Use coconut oil